-Requiring members to avoid and ignore any inconsistencies in the dogma of the group.
+Requiring members to avoid and ignore any inconsistencies in the group’s dogma.
 Likewise, they are taught to ignore the consequences of individual and group actions.
-The edict is to follow the beliefs and the actions of leadership without questioning the logical or moral implications.
-Hence, members are often required to recite dogma, doctrines, or creeds on a regular basis to confirm their assimilation.
+The edict follows the beliefs and leadership actions without questioning the logical or moral implications.
+Hence, members are often required to recite dogma, doctrines, or creeds regularly to confirm their assimilation.

 Rationalizing Fiction and Bias